That Great 70s Slide Night!

-Some people still remember this long-lost social tradition.
-For most, the Great Slide Night is a forgotten memory.
+Some people remember this long-lost social tradition.
+For most, the Great Slide Night is a faded memory until someone triggers it again, like now.

 “Slide nights?
 Oh yeah.
 Hey!
 I remember those!
-I wonder what happened to them?”
+What happened to them?”

 Before I answer that question, let’s recall what a typical suburban slide night looked like.

-Fondues and flared corduroy pants made an appearance on most slide nights.
-So too did copper art and things made in mission brown or walnut.
-The Carpenters or perhaps The Eagles was being played in the background.
+Fondues and flared corduroys appeared on most slide nights.
+Copper art and things made in mission brown or walnut were also present.
+The Carpenters or perhaps The Eagles were playing on vinyl.

 The seventies were the decade of The Great Slide Night, a strange yearly routine where neighbours gathered to see projected still images of someone’s past travel adventures on a large white screen.